 How long you can stay

-If you switch to this visa inside the UK you can stay for 3 years.
+- 3 years if you switch to this visa inside the UK

 What you can and can’t do